DillonSteyl/SCIE1000/ContextBased/context_exercise_9d.md

 **Task:** Plot a graph of the number of deaths for different vaccination rates.
 Start with 1000000, increasing by 50000 until 2000000 (inclusive).

+The title of your graph should be "Effect of vaccinations p/w on Deaths".
+The x-axis should be labelled "Vaccinations per week", and the y-axis should be labelled "Deaths".
+There should be no legend or print statements.

 **Hint:** Now would be a good time to use the function you wrote in the previous exercise (you will have to copy paste it if you want to use it).